Israel-Hamas truce enters final day with talk of extension

 The UN estimates that 1.7 million of Gaza's 2.4 million people have been displaced by the fighting.

+A humanitarian mission organised by the United Arab Emirates evacuated Palestinians including injured people on stretchers by plane via Egypt's El-Arish airport bound for Abu Dhabi early Monday, AFP photographers witnessed.

-The pause in fighting has allowed more aid to reach Palestinians struggling to survive with shortages of water and other essentials.
+The pause in fighting has allowed more aid to reach Palestinians struggling to survive with shortages of water, food and other essentials.

-Bbut Adnan Abu Hansa, a spokesman for the UN agency for Palestinian refugees (UNRWA), warned of "unprecedented" humanitarian needs.
+But Adnan Abu Hasna, a spokesman for the UN agency for Palestinian refugees (UNRWA), on Sunday warned of "unprecedented" humanitarian needs.

 "We should send 200 lorries a day continuously for at least two months," he said.